ThanasisTs/object_direction_prediction/learning/README.md

 ## Experiments
 To simulate a real-time behaviour, we assumed that the pixels of a trajectory are not available at once but they are obtained over time.
 The prediction was made based on the number of available pixels.
 For that reason, a window of increasing length was considered and the number of pixels inside the window were considered the current feature vector.

+For example, when the first pixel was available the feature vector was [x0, y0], when the second one was obtained the feature vector was [x0, y0, x1, y1] and so on and so forth.

 ## Evaluation
 To compare the three classifiers, we used the `accuracy_score` and the `confusion_matrix` metrics.
 The `accuracy_score` was used to observe their overall performance and to compare the algorithms with respect to time, namely at which time during the human motion the prediction exceeded a predetermined threshold.
 The `confustion_matrix` was used to observe the behaviour of the classifiers along each class.